cm-forks/microservice-camel-docker-in-action/readme.md

 Remarks:
 - Some modifications have been required due to an issue with the fabric8-forge cmd
 - Move <name> and <from> tags within the docker configuration of the maven plugin and change to the version 0.13.6
+- Use the fabric8/S2-i image instead of the fabric8/java image

+      <docker.from>fabric8/s2i-java:1.2</docker.from>

 ## iPaas Archetype